Red House Spider Facts & Information

-Red House Spiders
+Understanding Red House Spiders

-Red house spider adult females are about 1/5 to 1/3 of an inch in length, not including their legspan, which is about twice the size of the males.
-This spider varies in color, but primarily is reddish-brown over its entire body, including the legs.
-The spider’s abdomen is rounded – more or less shaped like a globe.
+Characteristics: Their abdomen is rounded – more or less shaped like a globe.
 The body is spotted with the females having a red band and a marking that resembles the hour glass shape of the black widow spider on the underside of their abdomen.

 Red house spiders create webs that look like a tangled mess of webbing attached to the walls and floors at multiple points.
-Red house spiders are not aggressive, but if their web is disturbed they may bite someone who accidentally contacts the web.

 Red house spiders breed throughout the year.
 The female spider creates a round egg sac that will be kept near the web, but not directly on it.